dsl-logo

 How do you feel about large corporations asking for the following information when you sign up with them?

-Across the States and Territories
+Across the states and territories

-Respondents across most States indicated similar sentiments towards large corporations requesting personal data, however some States’ responses departed significantly from the consensus.
+Respondents across most states indicated similar sentiments towards large corporations requesting personal data, however some states’ responses departed significantly from the consensus.

 In particular, respondents from the ACT displayed greater caution towards sharing certain kinds of personal data than the rest.

-• 36% of West Australians
+36% of respondents

-• 33% of Queenslanders
+33% of respondents

-• 30% of NSW respondents
+30% of respondents

-Providing financial information across the States
+Providing financial information across the states

-Providing financial information was also a cause for concern across the States.
+Providing financial information was also a cause for concern across the states.
+Respondents expressed concern over providing bank account details:

 • 94% of ACT respondents